eigerco/nebula/app/pages/contracts/raffle.md

   play_raffle \
     --random_seed 1234
 ```
 After this method is called a winner(s) is randomly selected and the raffle prize is paid out.
-Additionaly an event with winner(s) address(es) and the value of pay out is emitted.
+Additionally an event with winner(s) address(es) and the value of pay out is emitted.
 No more tickets can be bought after the raffle has been played.